Updated: May 28

 “Oh, our people don’t disagree.
 We are all on the same page.”

-"Our people passionately stand for their viewpoints in a way the actually grow staff relationships."
+"Our people passionately stand for their viewpoints in a way that actually grow staff relationships."

 Winner, winner, chicken dinner!
 Your culture is trending towards healthy.
 A key measure of people who disagree well is like a sporting event.
 On the field or court, the play and movements are intense.
 But once the buzzer sounds and time runs out, everyone is hugging and high fiving.
 Your culture is healthy and growing.